High Blood Pressure and Dementia

 In various studies on reducing the risk of dementia, it was shown that patients benefit from consistent treatment of their high blood pressure.

-In the Syst-Eur Study Extension published in 2002, it was observed that the risk of developing dementia in the participant group whose high blood pressure was consistently treated decreased by about half over the four-year observation period.
+In the 2002 published Syst-Eur Study Extension, it was observed that the risk of developing dementia in the participant group whose high blood pressure was consistently treated decreased by about half over the four-year observation period.

-New studies have now shown that strict blood pressure control is relevant not only in old age to prevent dementia.
-The University of California studied 579 people with an average age of 39.2 years.
-Brain scans revealed changes in the brains of those who already had high blood pressure: they were prematurely aged.
+New studies have now shown that strict blood pressure control is relevant for the prevention of dementia not only in old age.
+The University of California examined 579 people with an average age of 39.2 years.
+Brain scans revealed changes in the brains of those who already suffered from high blood pressure: they were aged prematurely.
 Simply put, the brains of 30-year-olds with high blood pressure looked like the brains of 40-year-olds with normal blood pressure.
 Thus, it was not the age of the affected individuals that proved decisive, but the level of blood pressure.
 Even high-normal to mildly hypertensive values lead to changes in brain structure.

-Another threshold occurred at systolic values over 150 mmHg: here, the risk of developing dementia doubled again.
+Another threshold occurred at systolic values over 150 mmHg: here the risk of developing dementia doubled again.
 This was observed regardless of the occurrence of other cardiovascular diseases.
-Thus, the risk of developing dementia remains elevated to the same extent, even if the hypertensive individual has no cardiovascular problems.
+Thus, the risk of developing dementia remains elevated to the same extent, even if the hypertensive patient has no cardiovascular problems.

 The connection between elevated blood pressure values and dementia was also shown in a Korean study.
 It was observed that in young seniors, who were 66 years old, the risk of vascular dementia was already increased at systolic blood pressure values over 130 mmHg.
 The risk of developing Alzheimers dementia increased at systolic blood pressure values starting from 160 mmHg.